lhondareyte/jackctl/jackctl.md

 ## DESCRIPTION

 `jackctl` is a command line interface to manage ports connections on JACK audio server.
-It can be used to connect JACK ports in bacth mode.
+It can be used to connect JACK ports in batch mode.

 ## OPTIONS